-The Office of Indigenous Student Services (OISS) Academic Support team provides high-level support and assistance to Aboriginal and Torres Strait Islander students through academic support, pastoral care, advocacy and referral to mainstream CDU support services.
+The Office of Indigenous Student Services (OISS) Academic Support team provides high-level support and assistance to Aboriginal and Torres Strait Islander students through assistance with admissions, academic support, pastoral care, advocacy and referral to mainstream CDU support services.

 Successful completion of PTS will give you the minimum entry requirements for most Diploma and Bachelor programs at the Australian Centre for Indigenous Knowledges and Education (ACIKE) and CDU.

-If you do not meet the minimum entry requirements, you may still be considered for entry into this course if you are:
+If you do not meet the minimum entry requirements, you may still be considered for entry into the Diploma of Yolngu Studies, if you are:

-- recognised by the Yolngu advisors to the school as having basic literacy skills or experience in research or education
+- recognised by the Yolngu advisors to the school as having basic literacy skills or experience in research or education, or

 - in regular contact with Yolngu and can demonstrate a sound knowledge of culture and language proficiency.